Thanks To All Who Served On The TAPS 150 Board!

 Since 2008, Villanueva has worked for the Maryland Military Department, serving as the Director of Veterans Affairs, Maryland National Guard Honor Guard (MDNGHG).
 The mission of the MDNGHG is to provide Military Funeral Honors to Armed Forces Veterans in Maryland and performs over 3,500 ceremonies each year.
-He is also conductor/commander of the Maryland Defense Force Band and holds the rank of Major (MD) in the Maryland Military Department.
+He is also a conductor/commander of the Maryland Defense Force Band and holds the Major (MD) rank in the Maryland Military Department.

 Villanueva’s military awards and decorations include the Air Force Meritorious Service Medal with one oak leaf cluster, Air Force Commendation Medal, Air Force Achievement Medal with three oak leaf clusters, Air Force Good Conduct Medal with six oak leaf clusters, National Defense Service Medal with one service star, Global War on Terrorism Service Medal, and the State of Maryland Commendation Medal with one oak leaf cluster.

 Villanueva graduated from the Baltimore Public School system and earned a Bachelor of Music Education in 1978 from the Peabody Conservatory of Johns Hopkins University.
 In 1984 he received a Master of Music degree from Kent State University, Ohio.
 He is also a 2006 Air Force Senior Non-Commissioned Officer Academy graduate.